sudhaker/my-lab/jdk-zipped/README.md

 ```

-Inside a batch file, please change the unpack line as following
+If running the above commands using a batch file, please change the unpack line as following

 ```
 for /r %MYJDK% %%x in (*.pack) do %MYJDK%\bin\unpack200 -r "%%x" "%%~dx%%~px%%~nx.jar"